sagemath/sage/src/doc/en/developer/manual_git.rst

 extension, all of its parent commits) of the current local branch to the remote branch.

-The ``Branch`` field on the github issue can appear in red/green.
+The ``Branch`` field on the trac ticket can appear in red/green.
 See :ref:`section-trac-fields` to learn what it means.